moson-mo/pacseek/README.md

 #### ToDo's

 * Improve test code
-* Implement caching for package data to have less lookups (AUR)
+* ~~Implement caching for package data to have less lookups (AUR)~~ - done
+* Add config options for disabling caching and setting the expiry time for cached entries